![]() |

 Mellotron used:

-Reverberation was the Bunnymen's sixth album, the last before their split and the only one made without their charismatic leader, Ian McCulloch, and as such, is often overlooked by the band's fans.
+Reverberation was the Bunnymen's sixth album, the last before their split and the only one made without their charismatic leader, Ian McCulloch and, as such, is often overlooked by the band's fans.
 It would be fair to say that it's 'informed' by late-'60s psych (spot the 'phase the whole mix' bit in Devilment), although its influences are as much their own catalogue and that peculiar strand of pseudo-psych that reared its head in the '80s, the decade with which the Bunnymen will always be associated.
 Best track?
 Possibly sitar-strewn apocalyptic closer False Goodbyes, although there are several good bits, just not many entire songs.

 Regular keys man by this point, Jake Brockman is credited with Mellotron, although it's fairly well buried in the mix, as you'd expect from an album from 1990.
-Anyway, all I can hear are background strings on Freaks Dwell, a vague strings solo on Senseless and about one string chord on Flaming Red, so we're not exactly talking 'Top 'Tron' here.
-Bunnymen fans who have previously avoided this record should probably give it a go, and psych fans desperate for anything even remotely in that league could, too, but the rest of us can probably get our psych fixes better elsewhere.
+Anyway, all I can hear are background strings on Freaks Dwell, a vague strings solo on Senseless and about one string chord on Flaming Red, so we're not exactly talking 'Top Mellotron' here.
+Bunnymen fans who have previously avoided this record should probably give it a go and psych fans desperate for anything even remotely in that league could, too, but the rest of us can probably get our psych fixes better elsewhere.

 Eclection (1968, 43.36) ***½/½ |

-| In Her Mind Nevertheless Violet Dew Will Tomorrow Be the Same Still I Can See In the Early Days Another Time, Another Place Morning of Yesterday |
+In Her Mind Nevertheless Violet Dew Will Tomorrow Be the Same Still I Can See In the Early Days Another Time, Another Place Morning of Yesterday |

 Betty Brown St. George & the Dragon Confusion |